Vive, viva, and vivat: Other and similar uses

 The use of these terms has increased in non-Latin nations recently; for example, a common greeting regarding the Anglophone city of Las Vegas is "Viva Las Vegas!"
 One reason may be that West Germanic languages do not have a good equivalent of the term; the closest equivalent may be Heil in German, which has Nazi-tainted connotations, or Hail or Wassail in English.
 Nevertheless, Hail still appears in certain previously frozen expressions and usages, for example the prayer Hail Mary and the song Hail to the Chief.

 A similar expression is 'Zindabad' used in Hindustani, Bengali and Persian, it means roughly "Long live" and is used as a patriotic sentiment glorifying leaders and countries e.g. 'Pakistan Zindabad' or 'Bangladesh Zindabad'.

 On 25 July 2005, upon winning his seventh consecutive Tour de France and subsequently retiring from professional cycling, Lance Armstrong ended his farewell speech with "Vive le Tour, forever".

+In then-Communist Romania, North Korea, Indonesia and several countries, "long live" used to congratulate the anniversary of a party, institution and a nation's foundation day.
+For example in Indonesia, Dirgahayu HUT ke-...
+Republik Indonesia (Long live the ...[st/nd/th] anniversary of the Republic of Indonesia).